VedranBiH/aws-lambda-zombie-workshop/README.md

 When done, click **Sign Up**.

 18\.
 A form should appear asking you to type in your confirmation code.
 Please check your inbox for the email address you signed up with.
-You should received an email with the subject "Signal Corps Survivor Confirmation" (May be in your Spam folder!).
+You should have received an email with the subject "Signal Corps Survivor Confirmation" (May be in your Spam folder!).
 Copy over the verification code and enter into the confirmation window.

 **Troubleshooting tips:**